-Prior to joining the Pepperdine Law faculty, Professor Helfand was an associate at Davis Polk & Wardwell LLP, where his practice focused on complex commercial litigation.
-Before entering private practice, Professor Helfand clerked for the Honorable Julia Smith Gibbons of the U.S. Court of Appeals for the Sixth Circuit.
+Prior to assuming his position at Pepperdine, he was an associate at Davis Polk & Wardwell, where his practice focused on complex commercial litigation.
+Before entering private practice, Professor Helfand clerked for the Honorable Julia Smith Gibbons of the US Court of Appeals for the Sixth Circuit.